 The proposed decision of Commissioner Darcie L. Houck in this matter was mailed to the parties in accordance with Pub.
 Util.
 Code Section 311 and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure (Rules).
-Comments were filed on , and reply comments were filed on .
+On November 27, 2023, the Joint Parties, PG&E, SBUA, SCE and SDG&E filed comments.
+On December 4, 2023, the Joint Parties, SBUA, SCE and SDG&E filed reply comments.
+After considering the opening and reply comments, we made revisions within the body of this decision where appropriate.